KevinTeukengBecho/TangentSolutionsAssignement/readMe.txt

 if you wish to view them, you need to install node.js, the navigate through this directory with a command line;
 then type the command npm install. all the libraries used for this project will be downloaded and put inside the folder named node-modules.

+The starting page for this project is index.html